scizor666/rockstar-ruby/README.md

 ## Usage

-    $ rockstar-ruby "Some Rockstar Code is here"
+    $ rockstar-ruby $'Some Rockstar Code is here'

 Currently output will be in the file rockstar.rb in the current directory